The Kia Sportage is a practical and well-equipped family car, but some alternatives look posher inside and it could be a bit comfier around town

 Space in the back seats

 There’s good space in the back of the Sportage, and in the six-footer-behind-a-six-footer test, those in the back will have plenty of air between their knees and the back of the front seat.
 Headroom is good too, even with the optional glass roof but space for your feet is tight, as the runners for the front seats intrude onto the rear floor.
-The back seat is plenty wide enough to get three people in, but again foot space is compromised by the chunky transmission hump.
-You do get ISOFIX points for child seats in the back, but the anchor points are buried deep, so it’s slightly harder to slot the seats in than with some similar models.

 There are some very nice touches though — you get reclining rear seatbacks, and as well as storage pockets and little bag hooks on the back of the front seats, there are also USB-C sockets built in to the front seats which are nice and high up and easier to access than ones that are mounted down low on the centre console.
-The rear door bins are fine too, and the rear windows go all the way down.
-There’s an integrated coat hanger in the back of the front seat headrest which is also a nice touch.
-Oh, and the roof-mounted middle rear seatbelt is annoying as it cuts across both the driver’s rear view and the head of the person sat in the outer rear seat.

 Boot space

 On the petrol model, you can adjust the height of the boot floor to take away a slight load lip, and very sensibly there’s space under the boot to store the rear luggage blind when you’re not using it.
 All models also get a 12-volt socket, hooks, tie-down points and handles that release and fold the backs of the rear seats.
 Those fold down in 40:20:40 formation, so you can still have two people in the back and carry a long, narrow load.
-There’s no spare wheel though — not even as an option.

 Interior style, infotainment and accessories

 Kia is actually matching, even besting, some premium-brand models with this infotainment setup, as it looks expensive and it’s easy to use.
 Helpfully, there’s a second touch-sensitive panel below the big screen which, at the touch of a button, changes from heating and air conditioning controls to shortcuts for the navigation and media selection.
-If that sounds over-complicated, but it’s not — it’s actually really easy to use and the whole setup is so much better than what you’d find in an equivalent Volkswagen.
+If that sounds over-complicated, it’s not — it’s actually really easy to use and the whole setup is so much better than what you’d find in an equivalent Volkswagen.

-Quality levels are excellent, and while you will find a few cheaper plastics down low, up top everything’s made of lovely soft-touch materials.
-The overall build is rock-solid too, and we couldn’t even make the centre console wobble around in spite of really, really trying to.
-The circular gear selector is a nice touch for automatic and hybrid models, while the steering wheel buttons are actual proper buttons, and not the fiddly touch-sensitive ones you'll find on some VW models.
+Perhaps more importantly for a family car, the overall build is rock-solid, and we couldn’t even make the centre console wobble around in spite of really, really trying to.
+The circular gear selector is a nice touch for automatic and hybrid models, while the steering wheel buttons are actual proper buttons, and not the fiddly touch-sensitive ones you'll find on some Volkswagen models.

 MPG, emissions and tax